 Candidates, who have obtained a bachelor's degree and wish to enroll in coursework seeking a second degree, teacher certification or health professions preparation, may apply for post-baccalaureate admission.
 Graduates of Carson-Newman University must complete a readmission application.
 Candidates who do not have an undergraduate degree from Carson-Newman University must apply for admission and official college transcripts.
-Candidates who possess a baccalaureate degree and wish to enroll at Carson-Newman University as a non-degree seeking student may apply for admission as a post-baccalaureate student.
-Applicants must apply for admission, and official college transcripts.
-Students who are admitted as post-baccalaureate non-degree seeking students are not eligible for financial aid from Carson-Newman University.
+Candidates who possess a baccalaureate degree and wish to enroll at Carson-Newman University as a non-degree seeking student may apply for admission, and official college transcripts.
+Students must apply for admission, and official college transcripts.
+Students who are admitted as postbaccalaureate non-degree seeking students are not eligible for financial aid from Carson-Newman University.